-Smart meters which operate wirelessly have a transmitter, the radiation of which affects to some extent mainly nearby areas, depending on the strength and duration of emission.
-Their radiation is similar to the radiation of a wireless modem-router (wi-fi) or cordless phone, antennas that are widely used in indoors, usually broadcast 24 hours a day and in recent years have been linked to various health problems.
+Smart meters which operate wirelessly have a transmitter, the radiation of which can potentially affect nearby areas depending on the strength and duration of emission.
+Their radiation is similar to the radiation of a wireless modem-router (Wi-Fi) or cordless phone.
+Antennas that are widely used indoors usually broadcast 24 hours a day and in recent years have been linked to various health problems.

-Smart meters which emit through the power cables, worsten the radiation emitted by the cables, by deforming the simple sine wave AC (phenomenon of "dirty power" or "dirty electricity"), which can be a problem for sensitive people, especially in homes with elevated electric fields from cables in walls.
+Smart meters which emit through the power cables increase the radiation emitted by the cables, by deforming the simple sine wave AC (phenomenon of "dirty power" or "dirty electricity").
+This can be a problem for sensitive people, especially in homes with elevated electric fields from cables in walls.

 "The adverse effects of electrosmog may take decades to be appreciated, although some, like carcinogenicity, are already starting to surface.
 This gigantic experiment on our children and grandchildren could result in massive damage to mind and body with the potential to produce a disaster of unprecedented proportions, unless proper precautions are immediately implemented."
 Paul Rosch, professor of medicine at New York Medical School

-Although radiation emissions vary significantly depending on the technology used, in many cases radation due to smart meters report far exceeds that of mobile phones, as shown by the report of the special nuclear policy lecturer at the University of California, Daniel Hirsch .
+Although radiation emissions vary significantly depending on the technology used, in many cases radiation reported due to smart meters far exceeds that of mobile phones.
+This is shown by the report of the special nuclear policy lecturer at the University of California, Daniel Hirsch .
 Since May 2011, the World Health Organization (WHO) has added radiation from mobile phones to the list of possible carcinogens.

-Since the smart meters have been used only a few years and the types used vary from country to country it is still difficult to draw conclusions about the impact on human health.
-However in recent years, research has linked the wireless radiation with insomnia, depression, brain cancer, testis, skin, salivary gland, male infertility, miscarriages pregnancy, leukemia, etc.
+Since the smart meters have been used for only a few years and the types used vary from country to country it is still difficult to draw conclusions about the impact on human health.
+However in recent years, research has linked the wireless radiation with insomnia, depression, brain cancer, testis, skin, salivary gland, male infertility, miscarriage, leukemia, etc.

-The American Academy of Environmental Medicine, noting that many smart meters will broadcast 24 hours per day next to bedrooms, children's rooms and other sensitive areas, asks to reconsider the installation of smart meters until we explore the effects on human health .
+The American Academy of Environmental Medicine noted that many smart meters will broadcast 24 hours per day next to bedrooms, children's rooms and other sensitive areas and asks to reconsider the installation of smart meters until we explore the effects on human health .

 More related news: